mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 structured artifact, and in deep mode that artifact is validated before the node closes.
 "Done" has to be earned.

+**Three rules the real validator enforces that are easy to get wrong (or over-strict) in a port:**

+1. **Gates are exempt.** A gate's artifact is a pass/fail audit record, not a piece of work - real code returns `Ok(())` immediately when `is_gate` is true (`ops.rs:750-752`), before any of the checks below run.
+2. **`findings` just needs to be non-empty**, not some invented minimum length.
+Real code checks `is_empty()` (`ops.rs:754-757`) - nothing more.
+   Rejecting short-but-honest findings ("Confirmed: no auth bypass.") for being under a character count is a rule this doc invented, not one jcode enforces.
+3. **`whatIDidNotCheck` is required, not optional, for ordinary nodes in deep mode** (`ops.rs:759-765`).
+This is the one substantive gate on completion: a worker cannot claim total coverage by simply not filling in the field.
+   There is no real requirement that `implement`/`fix` nodes supply a `validation` field - that field exists on the artifact but nothing forces it.

 ```javascript
 // src/dag/complete.js
 import { parseConfidence } from './confidence.js'